China’s Communist Party runs low on creativity

-HONG KONG, June 30 (Reuters Breakingviews) - The Chinese Communist Party turns 100 this week.
+HONG KONG (Reuters Breakingviews) - The Chinese Communist Party turns 100 this week.
 A century after it was founded in Shanghai’s French concession, the institution has never been so popular at home or resented abroad.
 Its leaders are experts at the nuances of control, and long on ambition.
 But they are dangerously short on new ideas.

 Under President Xi Jinping, the CCP has strode boldly on the world stage.
 It has founded multilateral lending institutions, pushed the yuan into the International Monetary Fund’s currency basket, and poured money into overseas infrastructure projects under the Belt and Road initiative.
 Back home, it has eliminated absolute poverty by its own measure and promises to be carbon-neutral by 2060.